 MOM Model Subgrantees

-The Department is excited to announce the three MOM Model subgrantees: Denver Health (Denver, CO), River Valley Family Health Centers (Montrose, CO), and Southern Colorado Harm Reduction Association (Pueblo, CO).
+The Department is excited to announce our two MOM Model subgrantees: Denver Health (Denver, CO) and River Valley Family Health Centers (Montrose, CO).

 Additional Information

 For any general questions or comments about the MOM grant, please contact the MOM Model Program Coordinator, Anoushka Millear.
-If you are interested in learning more about MOM services available in Denver, Montrose, or Pueblo, please contact Anoushka Millear.
+If you are interested in learning more about MOM services available in Denver or Montrose, please contact Anoushka Millear.

 To receive updates on the MOM Grant, please sign-up for the MOM Grant Newsletter.
 The newsletter will contain information on the application process, MOM Model updates, and more.